ambonvik/cimba/docs/tutorial.rst

 process function), it can get one by calling ``cmb_process_get_current()``, returning a pointer to the currently executing process, i.e. the caller.

+Buffers and object queues, interrupted
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The semantics of buffers and object queues are different from the resources resource stores.
+A process can acquire and hold a resource, making it unavailable for other processes until it is released.
+Preempting it naturally means taking the resource away from the process because someone else needs it more, right now.

+Buffers and their cousins are not like that.
+Once something is put in, other processes can get it and consume it immediately.
+Preempting a put or get operation does not have any obvious meaning.
+If a buffer is empty, a process get call is waiting at the resource guard, and a higher priority process wants to get some first, it just calls ``cmb_buffer_get()`` and goes first in the priority queue.

+However, waiting puts and gets can still be interrupted.
+For the ``cmb_objectqueue``, it is very simple.
+If the ``cmb_objectqueue_put()`` (or ``_get()``) call returned ``CMB_PROCESS_SUCCESS`` the object was successfully added to the queue.
+If it returned anything else, it was not.

+The ``cmb_buffer`` is similarly intuitive.
+Recall from our first tutorial that the amount argument is given as a pointer to a variable, not as a value.
+As the put and get calls get underway, the value at this location gets updated to reflect the progress.
+If interrupted, this value indicates how much was placed or obtained.
+The call returns at this point with no attempt to roll back to the state at the beginning of the call.
+If successful, the put call will have a zero value in this location, the get call will have the requested amount.
+If not, there will be some other value between zero and the requested amount.

 ...the Mice will Play
 ^^^^^^^^^^^^^^^^^^^^^

 It is again probably easier to demonstrate with code than explain in computer sciencey terms how all this works.

 On a table, we have some pieces of cheese in a pile.
-There are five mice trying to collect the cheese and hold it for a while.
+There are several mice trying to collect the cheese and hold it for a while.
+Each mouse can carry different numbers of cheese cubes.
 They tend to drop it again quite fast, inefficient hoarders as they are.
-Unfortunately, there are also three rats, bigger and stronger than the mice.
-The rats will preempt the cheese from the mice, but only if the rat has higher priority there and then.
+Unfortunately, there are also some rats, bigger and stronger than the mice.
+The rats will preempt the cheese from the mice, but only if the rat has higher priority.
 Otherwise, the rat will politely wait its turn.
-There is also one cat.
-It sleeps a lot, but when awake, it will select a random rodent and interrupt whatever it is doing.
+There is also a cat.
+It sleeps a lot, but when awake, it will select random rodents and interrupt whatever it is doing.

 Since we do not plan to run any statistics here, we simplify the context struct to just contain the simulation struct.
 We can then write something like: